szaimen/did/readme.md

 # What is this?

-This project is preconfigured to allow to collect all public GitHub data about a specific user and create a PR out of it in order to use it in a work report.
+This project is preconfigured to allow to collect all public GitHub data about a specific user in order to use it in a work report.

 ## How to use this?